 Dialectical Behavioral Therapy (DBT): A type of one-on-one therapy that helps to stimulate mindfulness or the control of one’s thoughts in the present moment.
 This can help build coping mechanisms used in negating disordered eating.

 Family Therapy: These sessions allow patients and their families to share their experience with eating disorders to determine a better understanding.
 And, allows families to learn more about this mental health condition so they may offer invaluable support.

 Nutritional Therapy for Individuals in Eating Disorder Treatment

 Another important aspect of eating disorder treatment is nutritional counseling.
 Women struggling with eating disorders may have bee living with disordered eating habits for so long that they don’t understand proper nourishment.
 So, relearning or even learning this information is vital for a successful recovery.
 During therapy sessions, individuals may be encouraged to learn nutritional facts about specific foods and food groups.
-Also, they may be taught to prepare their own nutritious meals so they may be able to nourish their bodies as they need once treatment ends.
+Also, they may benefit from the teaching of how to prepare their own nutritious meals.
+This way, they may be able to nourish their bodies as they need once treatment ends.

 Supportive Therapies Used in Eating Disorder Treatment

 Along with psychotherapy sessions, a number of supportive therapies have shown great success in eating disorder treatment.
 These include:

 Ecotherapy: Gardening and being out in nature can stimulate mindfulness.
 This is important through recovery efforts to learn to manage thoughts and emotions.

 Trauma Therapy: Addressing traumatic situations one has experienced can help to identify underlying causes for eating disorders.
 This can help to confront the inner, underlying issue so that true healing can commence.

 Acupuncture: This eastern therapy is known to help release toxins associated with mood management, which is imperative to have control over when battling with cravings and triggers during recovery.